-Get an objective view on hosting options for WordPress sites, specifically for agency owners.
+Get an objective view of hosting options for WordPress sites, specifically for agency owners.

-A good hosting partner is one of the first things agency owners look for when starting out.
+A good hosting partner is one of the first things agency owners look for when starting.

 Every website you create needs hosting.
 Most of your clients won’t know where to start, so they’ll rely on you to give them expert advice.

 Of course, there are hundreds of thousands of WordPress hosting providers out there.
 There are also hundreds of sponsored blog posts that promise to tell you all about the “best WordPress hosting provider” around.

 The problem is that most of these articles are paid for by the providers themselves.
 That’s why one blog will tell you that BlueHost is the best, and another will tell you that HostGator is better.
 There’s a lot of money to be made in sponsoring these posts.

 UnlimitedWP is host-agnostic.
 We’ve worked with dozens of different hosting options – from the biggest names in the industry to hosts, nobody has ever heard of before.
 Over time, we’ve become familiar with the way many of them work.

 Since we don’t prefer one host over another, we have no bias.
 UnlimitedWP accepts no compensation whatsoever for writing about web hosting companies.
 You can be sure you’re getting an objective, unsponsored opinion from us.

 What Agencies Need to Look For When Hosting WordPress Sites?

 Most web hosting companies want you to believe that their technology and their features make them the best choice for your agency.
 This is only partially true.